Yamaico Navarro: Pittsburgh Pirates

 Navarro was traded to the Pittsburgh Pirates following the 2011 season in exchange for Brooks Pounders and Diego Goris.
 On July 4, 2012, Navarro was arrested for driving under the influence in Indianapolis.
 Navarro was released after spending one night in jail.
-On August 16, 2012, Navarro was called up after Neil Walker was injured during a game against the Dodgers.
+On August 16, Navarro was called up after Neil Walker was injured during a game against the Los Angeles Dodgers.

 Baltimore Orioles

-On November 30, 2012, Navarro was traded to the Baltimore Orioles for Jhondaniel Medina.
-He was designated for assignment on June 18, 2013.
+On November 30, 2012, Navarro was traded to the Baltimore Orioles in exchange for Jhondaniel Medina.
+In 8 games for the Orioles, he went 8–for–28 (.286) with 2 RBI and 2 walks.
+Navarro was designated for assignment by Baltimore on June 18, 2013.
+He cleared waivers and was sent outright to the Triple–A Norfolk Tides on June 26.
+Navarro elected free agency on November 4.

 Samsung Lions

 Navarro signed a minor league deal with the New York Yankees on November 19, 2013.
-The Yankees released Navarro so that he could sign with the Samsung Lions of the Korea Baseball Organization.
+The Yankees released Navarro so that he could sign with the Samsung Lions of the KBO League.

 In 2014, his first KBO season, Navarro batted .308 and smacked 31 home runs (fifth in the league) with 98 RBI (ninth) and 25 stolen bases (eleventh), hitting leadoff in the order and playing second base.
 Navarro led the Lions to their fourth consecutive Korean Series title, tying Tyrone Woods' single Korean Series-record with four home runs, and his performance earned him the Korean Series Most Valuable Player Award.
 His 2015 season was even more impressive, as Navarro hit .287 with 48 home runs (2nd in the league) and 137 RBI (third).
 He was a 2015 KBO All-Star and was given a KBO Golden Glove Award in the outfielder category.